-One of the options the Council seriously looked at was a license limited entry program that would have reduced the existing halibut fleet from 5000 vessels to less than 1000 vessels.
-This option would have provided no compensation to the 4000 vessel operations under this option.
-This was a significant reason for abandoning the license limited entry options.
+One of the options the North Pacific Fishery Council seriously looked at, when it was considering whether to adopt IFQs for the halibut fishery, was a license limited entry program that would have reduced the halibut fleet from 5000 vessels to less than 1000 vessels.
+This option would have provided no compensation to the 4000 vessel operators eliminated from the fishery, and accounts, in large part, for the adoption of the IFQ alternative.